hamishwillee/gitbook-plugin-redirect-root/README.md

 The only config value are:

-* language - defaults to "en"
+* url - just the URL you want to redirect to.
-* baseurl - defaults to "" - this is used if your content is hosted at some URL "above" the root